gshipley/enterprise_training/EnterpriseManual.md

 By default, the RHC command line tool will default to use the publicly hosted OpenShift environment.
 Since we are using our own enterprise environment, we need to tell *rhc* to use our broker.example.com server instead of openshift.com.
 In order to accomplish this, the first thing we need to do is set our *LIBRA_SERVER* variable to point to our broker host and then run the *rhc setup* command:

 	$ LIBRA_SERVER=broker.example.com rhc setup

 Once you enter in that command, you will be prompted for the username that you would like to authenticate with.
 For this training class, use the *demo* user account that we created in a previous lab.
 After providing the username that you would like to connect with, you will be prompted for the password of the user account.

+>If you have installed rhc tools before and have run this setup command for another OpenShift instance you might need to backup and delete your *~/.openshift/express.conf* file.
+You'll notice this if you are not prompted for your username when you run the setup command.

 The next step in the setup process is to create and upload our SSH key to the broker server.
 This is required for pushing your source code, via git, up to the OpenShift Enterprise server.